 It is exactly what your student needs to take ownership of his journey from high school to college.

-My husband, Jeff Fulbright, a practicing lawyer, wrote My Roadmap to College and Career with me.
+My husband, Jeff Fulbright, a practicing lawyer, wrote My College Road Map with me.
 And we are so excited to share all of our insider info with you.

 Read on for my favorite College Prep posts!